winlover32/azure-pipelines-agent/docs/design/percentEncoding.md

 We've introduced encoding for `%` which will map to `%25`.
 This means that any time the agent receives `%25` as part of a command, it will automatically decode it to `%`.
 So `##vso[task.setvariable variable=test%25]a%25` will now set a variable `test%: a%`.

 This behavior will be enabled by default in January 2021.
-To disable it, you can set an environment variable DECODE_PERCENTS to false in the appropriate step.
-To avoid getting warnings about it and opt into the behavior early, set an environment variable DECODE_PERCENTS to true in the appropriate step
+To disable it, you can set a job level variable DECODE_PERCENTS to false.
+To avoid getting warnings about it and opt into the behavior early, set a job level variable DECODE_PERCENTS to true.